Soniyabj/simple-interest-calculator/README.md

 # Simple Interest Calculator

-This project calculates simple interest using a Bash script.
+This project calculates simple interest using a Bash script.this is final github projrct

 Formula:
 Simple Interest = (P × R × T) / 100